mdlincoln/mdlincoln.github.io/_posts/2013-05-09-six-degrees-of-francis-bacon.markdown

 slug: six-degrees-of-francis-bacon
 title: Six Degrees of Francis Bacon
 wordpress_id: 980
-categories:
+tags:
 - Digital Humanities
-tags:
-- digital humanities
-- visualization
+- Visualization
 ---

 I feel so energized and excited after reading posts on [Six Degrees of Francis Bacon](http://sixdegreesoffrancisbacon.com/), which tracks a project to analyze the Oxford Dictionary of National Biography and generate a digital representation of the English early modern social network.
 They are just beginning to post early-stage, large-scale visualizations of their current database.